elo-enterprises/lab-notebooks/printer/system-assembly--repair.md

 ------------
 ### [Part 2 – Step 8.
 Assembling the Bed](http://www.support.modix3d.com/bed-assembly/)
+* Assembly:
+  * Speed: Slow.
+  * Difficulty: Difficult.
+* Issues:
-* Slow assembly, be careful, especially since the bed is heavy, and both the bed and the ball screws are fragile.
+  * Be careful when installing the bed, especially since the bed is heavy, and both the bed and the ball screws are delicate.
+The assembly instructions advise using two people to perform this step.
-* The Modix instructions parts list for this step lists two 860mm 20x20 profiles and 4 5M 12mm cone screws which are already attached in Part 2 Step 07.
+  * The assembly instructions parts list for this step lists two 860mm 20x20 profiles and 4 5M 12mm cone screws which are already attached in Part 2 Step 07.
-* We bought a pair of levels to make sure the bed frame was level before tightening its screws or installing the bed.
+  * I bought a pair of levels to make sure the bed frame was level before tightening its screws or installing the bed.
   * The bed is supposed to be positioned with a 10mm gap between the bed and the right side 2020 profile.
-However, the print head started 52mm from the left side of the bed and printed off the right side of the bed.
-Modix said that sliding the bed over toward the right would not damage the functionality of the Z motor system, so we slid the bed to the right ~5mm, until the heater contacted the angle brackets on the underside of the bed.
+However, the print head starts 52mm from the left side of the bed and printed off the right side of the bed.
+In correspondence, Modix customer support indicated that sliding the bed over toward the right would not damage the functionality of the Z motor system.
+Consequently, I slid the bed to the right ~5mm, until the heater contacted the angle brackets on the underside of the bed.
 <center>
 <table>
   <tr>